 Instead of going to Starbucks and likely getting your name misspelled on your cup, you can choose to make this in the comfort of your own home.
 The Frappe is another that is just as satisfying if you try using the original recipe likewise.
 Luckily we have both recipes preserved just as they were meant to be.

-- 2 teaspoons sugar (4 to have a sweeter version)
+- 2 Tablespoons Sugar (4 to have a sweeter version)